 Hey, I’m 78 years old and can’t even walk without help.
 I use a power chair to get around, so there’s no way I’ll ever be able to do most of the things I want to.
 Some will be impractical; others, impossible.
 I understand that.

-I still want to put little wings on my arms and legs and fly in the microgravity center of a giant space station or a domed and pressurized crater on the moon, but I probably wouldn’t have the necessary strength.
+I definitely still want to put little wings on my arms and legs and fly in the microgravity center of a giant space station or a domed and pressurized crater on the moon, but I probably wouldn’t have the necessary strength.
 However, since there are no giant space stations in this part of the universe yet, I won’t put that on my list.

 - Grand Canyon in Arizona